 Give Me Some Credit

-If you're not sure what deductions or credits you may apply for, find a good accountant to help you out.
-Many people I talk to think it's not worth hiring an accountant to do their taxes, but what if they introduce you to a few deductions or credits that you weren't aware of?
-The fee that might pay for them to prepare your taxes could be offset by them.
+If you’re not sure what deductions or credits you may apply for, find a good accountant to help you out.
+Many people I talk to think it’s not worth hiring an accountant to do their taxes, but what if they introduce you to a few deductions or credits that you weren’t aware of?
+The tax preparation fee could be offset by them.
 It never hurts to ask, especially if it may help reduce your taxable income.